luca-nik/mev_agent/exercises/second/Exercise2.md

 ### Routing
+In my example, the two tokens `ETH` and `USDC` are present in a single liquidity pool, where I act the swap.
+In real case scenarios this might not be completely true.
+In particular, swaps might be ordered on DEX aggregators (e.g. [1inch](https://1inch.io/)), which have access to multiple liquidity pools.
+Thus, there can exist multiple possible routes going from `ETH` to `USDC`.
+Liquidity providers fees, and price slippage might thus induce a variation in the executed buy amount.

 ### Price slippage
+Another important factor to consider is price slippage.
+By the time the order of transaction I am willing to perform is processed by the miners, the price of at least one of the assets I am exchanging in the path connecting `ETH` to `USDC` might have changed.
+Thus resulting in a different executed buy amount with respect to what I was expecting.

+### Mining
+Da capire

+### Other users
+Frontrunning, sandwitch attacks, arbitrage, ...

+### Gas fees
+da capire

 Connettere un paio e fare l'exchange esemplificativo.
 Qui dovro parlare delle gas-fees e del processo in realta' di mining del mio coso, per cui in realta' noi avremo casini causati da ordini di altri utenti che quindi potranno ridurre il nostro surplus